 - Especially about oak: The tannic acid content in this wood species needs extra attention.
 Therefore, a third layer of oil must be applied before lacquering.
 Method as described under "Finishing with Rustic Oil”.

-- When the oil is dry, screen with a green pad.
+- When the oil is dry (minimum after 72 hours), screen with a green pad.

 - Vacuum sanding dust.

-- Apply one coat of HP Commercial lacquer and leave to dry approx. 4 hours.
+- Apply one coat of Junckers HP Commercial lacquer and leave to dry approx. 4 hours.

-- Apply then the final coat of lacquer and leave to dry until fully curred.
+- Then apply the final coat of lacquer and leave to dry until fully curred.